floooh/fips/site/p040_crosscompiling.md

-Fips projects can override these standard toolchain files, or define completely new toolchain files, by creating a directory named 'fips-toolchains' in the project root directory, and placing cmake toolchain files there.
+Fips projects can override these standard toolchain files, or define completely new toolchain files, by creating a directory named 'fips-files/toolchains' in the project root directory, and placing cmake toolchain files there.

 Fips will search for toolchain files in the following order: